 Foods Good choices Poor choices that are less nutritious Cheese sauces Those with the highest amounts of cheese and milk.
-Pizzas Those with thin baked crust and lots of vegetables Those with fried bases, cheese stuffed crusts and few vegetables Ready meals Those with more vegetables Those with the highest amounts of fat and salt Crisps and packet snacks None - limit toddlers to 3-4 crisps occasionally - never a whole packet All Nuts Plain nuts that have been cut into small pieces so that there is no risk of aspiration or choking Salted and dry roasted Oils Those rich in omega 3 fats: Rapeseed oil for cooking Walnut or olive oil for salad dressings Pure vegetable oil is often rapeseed oil and some bottles of vegetable oil have the little yellow rapeseed flowers on the label to indicate that source of oil Those with very little or no omega 3 fats such as corn oil, sunflower oil, safflower oil Cream Fresh cream - use small amounts Substitute creams - they are lower in vitamin A Butter and margarine Butter Margarines that are labelled 'no trans fats' Just a thin scrape of butter or margarine should be used on bread and toast Margarines that may contain trans fats Herbs Fresh and dried herbs but fresh herbs are the better choice Grow your own even if you only have a window box Spices All ground spices contain nutrients Sweet Foods Those sweetened with sugar Those sweetened with sweeteners Any with hydrogenated vegetable oil Jam Those with at least 50g fruit per 100g jam Those with added flavourings and colours because they will contain less fruit Yogurts and fromage frais Those with fruit rather than fruit flavourings Those with sugar higher than fruit in the ingredients list Puddings Those with milk or fruit at the top of the ingredients list.
-A milk based pudding should have at least 60% milk in the ingredients list Those with sugar at the top of the ingredients list Packet puddings Those that are mixed with milk Those with sweeteners or hydrogenated vegetable fat Biscuits, cookies and cakes Those with oats, some wholemeal flour or dried fruit Those made with rapeseed oil rather than other oils Those containing hydrogenated vegetable oil or palm oil Ice cream Those containing milk, cream and fruit puree Those containing vegetable oil rather than cream Fruit juices Pure unsweetened fruit juice - it should always be diluted with water one part juice to ten parts water Fruit juice drinks as they have very little fruit juice content and are sweetened with sugar or sweeteners Smoothies Those that are based on milk or yogurt and fruit Commercial smoothies, as they are very concentrated drinks and high in fruit sugars Sweet drinks Those sweetened with fruit juice Those with very little fruit juice and sweetened with sugar Flavoured milk Those with natural flavourings such as vanilla and cocoa Chocolate and confectionery Only give very small amounts e.g. six or seven chocolate buttons (5g) as part of pudding at the end of a meal Sweets with artificial colours
+Pizzas Those with thin baked crust and lots of vegetables Those with fried bases, cheese stuffed crusts and few vegetables Ready meals Those with more vegetables Those with the highest amounts of fat and salt Crisps and packet snacks None - limit toddlers to 3-4 crisps up to once per week - never a whole packet All Nuts Plain nuts that have been cut into small pieces so that there is no risk of aspiration or choking Salted and dry roasted Oils Those rich in omega 3 fats: Rapeseed oil for cooking Walnut or olive oil for salad dressings Pure vegetable oil is often rapeseed oil and some bottles of vegetable oil have the little yellow rapeseed flowers on the label to indicate that source of oil Those with very little or no omega 3 fats such as coconut oil, corn oil, palm oil, sunflower oil, safflower oil Cream Fresh cream - use small amounts Substitute creams - they are lower in vitamin A Butter and fat spreads Butter Fat spreads that are labelled 'no trans fats' Just a thin scrape of butter or a fat spread should be used on bread and toast Fat spreads that may contain trans fats Herbs Fresh and dried herbs but fresh herbs are the better choice Grow your own even if you only have a window box Spices All ground spices contain nutrients Sweet Foods Those sweetened with sugar Those sweetened with sweeteners Any with hydrogenated vegetable oil Jam Those with at least 50g fruit per 100g jam Those with added flavourings and colours because they will contain less fruit Yogurts and fromage frais Whole /full fat and those with fruit rather than fruit flavourings Those with sugar higher than fruit in the ingredients list Puddings Those with milk or fruit at the top of the ingredients list.
+A milk based pudding should have at least 60% milk in the ingredients list Those with sugar at the top of the ingredients list Packet puddings Those that are mixed with milk Those with sweeteners or hydrogenated vegetable fat Biscuits, cookies and cakes Those with oats, some wholemeal flour or dried fruit Those made with rapeseed oil rather than other oils Those containing hydrogenated vegetable oil or palm oil Ice cream Those containing milk, cream and fruit puree Those containing vegetable oil rather than cream Drinks Water or milk Fruit juices, fruit juice drinks and other sweetened drinks as they are high sugar drinks Chocolate and confectionery Limit to once per week and only give very small amounts e.g. six or seven chocolate buttons (5g) as part of pudding at the end of a meal Sweets with artificial colours